 - Lost income

 If you take sick leave, are forced to leave your job, become disabled and unable to work, or miss out on pay rises or bonuses because of an injury, you could claim back the lost income under special damages.
-Keep hold of work contracts and wage slips in order to claim back lost income under special damages.
+Keep hold of work contracts and wage slips in order to claim back loss of earnings under special damages.

 - Damaged property